 You don't just have to grind one spice at a time either.
 Check out these combinations that create those iconic holiday spices that will surely remind you of the festive season we're in.
 Measurements included are for approximately 2 tablespoons of the spice mixes.

-Probably the most popular spice of the season, maybe that’s just my opinion though!
+Probably the most popular spice of the season, maybe that's just my opinion though!
 Doubt it.
 I love to put this in and on everything, even outside of the holiday season.
-Use pumpkin pie spice in my Pumpkin Oatmeal Cookies with Brown Butter, The Best Pumpkin Bread with Streusel Topping, or a traditional Pumpkin Pie From Scratch.
+Use pumpkin pie spice in my Pumpkin Oatmeal Cookies with Brown Butter, The Best Pumpkin Bread with Streusel Topping, or moist Baked Pumpkin Spice Donuts.

 Gingerbread spice is just the flavor you want in these Soft & Chewy Gingerbread Cookies.